Biographical fallacy

 This type of approach distances itself from the play and goes instead into the playwright's biography to find people, places and things that seem to be similar to features in the play.
 And then it claims that the play is actually a picture of these people, places and things.
-In its extreme form this is fallacy because it does not consider that playwrights use their imagination when they write and that they can imagine improbable or even impossible things.
+In its extreme form this is a fallacy because it does not consider that playwrights use their imagination when they write and that they can imagine improbable or even impossible things.

 Robert S. Miola, Professor of English at Loyola College in Maryland, discusses the biographical fallacy as "the unqualified conviction that one can read the author's life from the work and vice versa", and adds:

 This fallacy is widespread in Shakespeare studies, true enough, but the business of wrenching passages out of dramatic context as evidence of the playwright's personal beliefs usually reveals more about the critic than about Shakespeare.

 Commenting further on the fallacy as applied to contemporary work about Shakespeare, Joseph Pearce asserts that "For the proponents of ‘queer theory' he becomes conveniently homosexual; for secular fundamentalists he is a proto-secularist, ahead of his time; for ‘post-Christian' agnostics he becomes a prophet of modernity.”

 Others consider the term offensive and defend biographical criticism in its non-extreme forms, finding that full understanding of an author's works is not possible without extrinsic sources.
 Leon Edel in his book Literary Biography devoted a chapter to defending biographical criticism.
 While admitting the excesses of certain earlier critics‘ use of biography, he rigorously stated that "no critic, I hold, can explicate—the very word implies this—anything without alluding to something else [outside the work]."

 The term inverted autobiography is also applied to the practice.